viktorchernev/GoldParserEngine/README.md

 This is a rewrite of Devin Cook's GOLD Parser engine.

-I have done this because I wanted to understand the engine well, in order to be able to utilise it in some project efficiently, and possibly port it to JavaScript and/or PHP, if it haven't been ported yet.
+I have done this because I wanted to understand the engine well, in order to be able to utilize it in some project efficiently, and possibly port it to JavaScript and/or PHP, if it haven't been ported yet.
 But that is another story.